 Incorporate fall flavours

 So far, we’ve talked about how you can add heartier, cold weather dishes (like soups and stews) to your menu.
 We’ve also talked about using the great fall produce to keep your menu seasonal as well.
 But what about the flavours of fall and winter?
 What are the tastes that we most associate with these seasons?

 For many people, the fall is all about pumpkin spice.
 Pumpkin spice is a tantalizing blend of cinnamon, nutmeg, ginger, and cloves.
 It earned its name because those are the flavours often used to season a pumpkin pie.
 Today, pumpkin spice is used in all kinds of baked goods, like muffins, coffee cakes, and cookies.
 It’s also used to add that special fall flavour to hot drinks like lattes, tea, hot apple cider, and even hot toddies.

 Of course, pumpkin spice is not the only fall flavour out there.
 Maple is another seasonal favourite.
 For many people, the rich aroma and full flavour of maple syrup is strongly associated with the fall and winter.
-Of course, you can use maple as a sweetener for baked goods and candies, but you can also use it in savory dishes.
+Of course, you can use maple as a sweetener for baked goods and candies, but you can also use it in savoury dishes.
 Maple can be added to roasted chicken and fish, or it can be used to accentuate seasonal produce like squash and sweet potatoes.
 And, like pumpkin spice, maple can be used to add flavour to drinks!